nais/doc/docs/security/auth/azure-ad.md

   azure:
     application:
       enabled: true

-      tenant: trygdeetaten.no    # enum of {trygdeetaten.no, nav.no}, defaults to nav.no if omitted
+      # enum of {trygdeetaten.no, nav.no}
+      # defaults to nav.no if omitted
+      tenant: trygdeetaten.no
 ```

 ### Pre-authorization